wp-plugins/contact-form-manager/readme.txt

 = 4.
 How can I add a field to my contact form ? =

 To add a new field in the contact form, please click the edit contact form or add a new contact form link.
-Now you can see a section Form Elements and in this please select the Add Elements.
+Now you can see a section Form Elements and from here please select the Add Elements.
 No you can select the tag and create a new element or field.

 = 5.
-Should I edit my contact page after editing the contact form element settings ? =
+Should I replace my contact form shortcode after editing the contact form element settings ? =

-No. There is no need to edit the contact page after editing the contact form options.
+No. There is no need to replace the contact form shortcode after editing the contact form elements.
 It will update automatically and saves you from the trouble of replacing the code everytime.

 = 6.
 How should I get a mail with all the fields used in the form ? =